collective/collective.contact.widget/README.rst

 collective.contact.widget
 =========================

+This add-on is part of the ``collective.contact.*`` suite.
+For an overview and a demo of these suite, see `collective.contact.demo <https://github.com/collective/collective.contact.demo>`__.

 This module provides a widget for contacts.

-For an overview and a demo of `collective.contact.*` suite, see `collective.contact.demo <https://github.com/collective/collective.contact.demo>`__ package.

 You can add contact fields to your schema, like this ::